Hydration And Its Role On Your Rider Performance + Sports Drink Recipe

 Make tea if using and use filtered water when making pour into bottle once brewed, or brew in bottle if using bags.

-My regular sports drink for most days is Green tea brewed with lemon, sea salt, magnesium and lemon.
+A simple sports drink for most days could be a simple as green tea brewed with lemon, sea salt, magnesium and lemon.
 Fast and effective.
 If you don’t have magnesium don’t stress, start with just the salt, water and some fresh juice.
 Its better than sugar!